-Dr. Manpreet Singh: Manpreet Singh, PhD, is an associate professor of food science at Purdue University as well as being an extension food safety specialist.
+Dr. Manpreet Singh: Manpreet Singh, PhD, is a professor of food science at the University of Georgia-Athens as well as being an extension food safety specialist.
 His research interests include pre- and post-harvest food safety and the impact of food processing on safety of foods; development and validation of novel intervention strategies to control foodborne pathogens in production and processing environments; application of rapid detection and identification methods for foodborne pathogens; prevalence and persistence of foodborne pathogens in production and processing environments; and stress responses including host-pathogen interactions and survival of foodborne pathogens in foods.

 Dr. Paul Waggoner: Paul Waggoner, PhD, is an experimental psychologist/behavior analyst.
 He is the co-director of the Canine Performance Sciences Program of the College of Veterinary Medicine at Auburn University.
 Dr. Waggoner has 25 years of experience performing laboratory studies of canine olfaction and field research of applied canine detection capabilities and technology development.
 Current R&D topics include: fMRI to investigate olfactory perception and other cognitive characteristics in awake, unrestrained dogs; evaluation of detection performance by dogs and dog-handler teams; vigilance and contextual control in detector dog performance; odor detection signatures and stimulus class formation/generalization; automated training, navigation, and monitoring of detector dogs, and; advanced breeding and behavioral development of dogs for performing specialized detection tasks.
 He is a co-inventor of Auburn’s patented Vapor Wake® detector dog technology.
 He is a member of the Sub-committee on Dogs and Sensors of the National Institutes of Standards and Technology (NIST) Organization of Scientific Area Committees (OSAC) and has an active secret security clearance (DoD).